Works

 Armadale Station works

-Works are ongoing to build the new Armadale Station, including structural steel works, framing, sheeting, building fit-out and services installations.
+Works are ongoing to build the new Armadale Station, including pavement construction, earthworks, structural steel works, framing, sheeting, building fit-out and services installations.

 Eleventh Road Area